-AutoStick®
+AutoStick® - If Equipped

-• When using the AutoStick® shift control, select the highest gear that allows for adequate performance and avoids frequent downshifts.
+When using the AutoStick® shift control, select the highest gear that allows for adequate performance and avoids frequent downshifts.
 For example, choose "4" if the desired speed can be maintained.
 Choose "3" or "2" if needed to maintain the desired speed.

-• To prevent excess heat generation, avoid continuous driving at high RPM.
+driving at high RPM.
 Reduce vehicle speed as necessary to avoid extended driving at high RPM.
 Return to a higher gear or vehicle speed when grade and road conditions allow.